antonhalim/oo-reddit-api-consumption-bk-002-public/README.md

 they are properly included in our environment.
 If you take a look in `Gemfile`, you can see what gems are being installed.

-Some of the installed gems are only used for the purposes of the RSpec test suite, but the ones you may want to do a little research on are [json](http://www.ruby-doc.org/stdlib-2.0.0/libdoc/json/rdoc/JSON.html) and [rest_client](https://github.com/rest-client/rest-client).
-They are the two gems that will enable us to interact with the Reddit JSON API.
-The [pry](https://github.com/pry/pry) gem is one you may or may not choose to use, but it is an *extremely* useful tool for debugging and playing around with your code.
-If you ever want to see what it does, add the line `binding.pry` to your code and see what happens.
+Some of the installed gems are only used for the purposes of the RSpec test suite, but you may want to do a little research on [rest_client](https://github.com/rest-client/rest-client).
+It is the gem that we will use to request JSON from Reddit.
+Also, it's worth taking a look at the documentation on the [JSON Module](http://www.ruby-doc.org/stdlib-2.1.0/libdoc/json/rdoc/JSON.html).

 ### SFW Reddit